-Requirements: 40 credits; 2 credits in education methods

-KINE1310.
-Introduction to Recreation and Kinesiology (3)

-KINE2410.
-Introduction to Athletic Training and Physical Therapy with Laboratory (3)

-KINE2430.
-Health Issues in Today's Society (3)

-KINE2640.
-Kinesiology Majors Activity Laboratory (1) 4 required

-KINE2960.
-Field Experience in Kinesiology (1)

-KINE3350.
-Teaching Health in the Secondary Schools (2)

-KINE3360.
-Teaching Physical Education in the Secondary Schools (2)

-KINE3560.
-Psychology and Techniques of Coaching (3)

-KINE3600.
-Motor Development and Motor Learning (2)

-KINE3630.
-Corrective and Adaptive Physical Education (2)

-KINE3640.
-Physiology of Exercise and Biomechanics (3)

-KINE4520.
-Tests and Measurements in Physical Education (3)

-KINE4560.
-Administration and Supervision of HPER (3)

-BIOL2010.
-Human Anatomy and Physiology I (3); and,
+Requirements: 40 credits; including 6 credits in education methods KINE1310.
+Introduction to Recreation and Kinesiology (3) KINE2410.
+Introduction to Athletic Training and Physical Therapy with Laboratory (3) KINE2430.
+Health Issues in Today's Society (3) KINE2640.
+Kinesiology Majors Activity Laboratory (1) 4 required KINE2960.
+Field Experience in Kinesiology (1) KINE3350.
+Teaching Health in the Secondary Schools (2) KINE3360.
+Teaching Physical Education in the Secondary Schools (2) KINE3380.
+Teaching Physical Education in the Elementary Schools (2) KINE3560.
+Psychology and Techniques of Coaching (3) KINE3600.
+Motor Development and Motor Learning (2) KINE3630.
+Corrective and Adaptive Physical Education (2) KINE3640.
+Physiology of Exercise and Biomechanics (3) KINE4520.
+Tests and Measurements in Physical Education (3) KINE4560.
+Administration and Supervision of HPER (3) Choose one of the following: BIOL2010.
+Human Anatomy and Physiology I (3); and, BIOL2010L.
+Human Anatomy and Physiology I Laboratory (1)